apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-linux/README.md

 #### How to run a self-hosted locally?

-* Create a `.var.env` file from the `example.var.env` file and replace the corresponding values
+* Create a `.var.env` file from the `example.var.env` file and replace the corresponding values:
+  * GOOGLE_APPLICATION_CREDENTIALS: Path where the json file will be stored (Same path as the one given in the docker-compose.yml file)
+  * CLOUD_FUNCTION_NAME: Function where the self-hosted runner will get the RUNNER_TOKEN
+  * ORG_RUNNER_GROUP: Name of the GitHub Actions Runner Group.
+You can find it here: https://github.com/organizations/ORG_NAME/settings/actions/runner-groups
+  * ORG_NAME: Name of the Organization
+  * GCP_REGION: GCP Region where your Cloud Function is deployed
+  * GCP_PROJECT_ID: GCP Project Id where your Cloud Function is deployed

 * Run the container